andrewgioia/blog/content/posts/20-08-11-mozilla.md

 * **S3-compatible storage:** I pay Backblaze right now for large S3 storage to backup my documents and home media from my Synology NAS.
 Backblaze is great but I would pay Mozilla for this to support them and their mission. **$10-20/month.**

 * **Video hosting:** this is going to cost a ton of money to do correctly but I would love a Vimeo-style video hosting service by Mozilla.
-If this integrated with S3 buckets to share media, even better. **$10/month.**
+I like Vimeo but I want to support Mozilla more, and if this integrated with S3 buckets to share media, even better. **$10/month.**

 All of these need to be built privacy-first, backed by Mozilla's brand and mission statement.
 My family would move about $50/month we're already spending and probably more for document sync as I'm not using anything for that right now.